riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 `// todo add image of navigation area with view controller files`

-## Initial View Controller

-- this view controller will just contain a button to start a new game
-  - segue
-- along with an image and our app title
-  - to make it look more aesthetically pleasing

 ## GameLogicViewController

-- here we will define the actual game logic
-- much like we did in our first workshop, [1.
-Getting Started with Swift](https://github.com/riconaranjo/iOS-Curriculum/blob/master/Workshop%201/Workshop%201.md)
+The `GameLogicViewController.swift` file will contain our actual game logic.
+You'll find that it's very similar to how we created our tic tac toe game in our first workshop: [1.
+Getting Started with Swift](https://github.com/riconaranjo/iOS-Curriculum/blob/master/Workshop%201/Workshop%201.md).

-- we will have a reference to each button
+**Game Logic Summary:**

-- we will have an common action that is triggered by every button
+- We want a common action, triggered by every button in the grid
-- this action checks who's turn it is, changes the button image, and then checks if that was a winning move
+  - _which changes the button image to and X or O_
+  - _and checks if that was a winning move, or if draw game_
-- if the game is over, then we will transistion to the end game screen
+- If the game is over, transistion to the end game screen

+Before we start on the actual logic though, let's create that manual segue we talked about before.

-## Manual Segue
+### Manual Segue

 _What happens once a player wins a game of tic tac toe?_

 We want our app to move to the end game screen as soon as a winning move is played, how do we do this?
-Every time we've used a segue, it's been triggered by pressing a button.
+Every time we've used a segue so far, it's been triggered by pressing a button.

 This is where manual segues come in handy.
 We can define a segue differently than clicking and dragging a button in the storyboard.